francesyu90/LibraryManagementSystem/README.md

 # LibraryManagementSystem

 This application, based on user input, will output data related to libraries.
-All of the logic of the application is contained within the Main.java file.

 As the user, you are able to:
 * List all libraries
 * Add a new library